sawzeeyy/ctf/NaijaSecConCTF Quals 2018/Steganography/Right in picture/README.md

 ## Problem

-Since the manager had his phone seized, DPR knew that looking at the photograph, the story it is telling cannot be outside it."
+Since the manager had his phone seized, DPR knew that looking at the photograph, the story it is telling cannot be outside it.

 **File:** wrong.jpg